zabereznikova/docs.de-de/docs/framework/unmanaged-api/metadata/imetadataimport2-getgenericparamprops-method.md

 ## <a name="parameters"></a>Parameter
  `gp`
- [in] Das Token, das den generischen Parameter für die zurückzugebenden Metadaten darstellt.
+ [in] The token that represents the generic parameter for which to return metadata.

  `pulParamSeq`
- [out] Die Ordnungsposition der `Type` Parameter in der übergeordneten Konstruktor oder die Methode.
+ [out] The ordinal position of the `Type` parameter in the parent constructor or method.

  `pdwParamFlags`
- [out] Der Wert der [CorGenericParamAttr](../../../../docs/framework/unmanaged-api/metadata/corgenericparamattr-enumeration.md) Enumeration, die beschreibt die `Type` für den generischen Parameter.
+ [out] A value of the [CorGenericParamAttr](../../../../docs/framework/unmanaged-api/metadata/corgenericparamattr-enumeration.md) enumeration that describes the `Type` for the generic parameter.

  `ptOwner`
- [out] Eine TypeDef oder MethodDef-Token, das den Besitzer des Parameters darstellt.
+ [out] A TypeDef or MethodDef token that represents the owner of the parameter.

  `reserved`
- [out] Reserviert für zukünftige Erweiterbarkeit.
+ [out] Reserved for future extensibility.

  `wzName`
- [out] Der Name des generischen Parameters.
+ [out] The name of the generic parameter.

  `cchName`
- [in] Die Größe der `wzName` Puffer.
+ [in] The size of the `wzName` buffer.

  `pchName`
- [out] Die zurückgegebene Größe mit dem Namen, in Breitzeichen.
+ [out] The returned size of the name, in wide characters.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** Cor.h

- **Bibliothek:** Als Ressource in MsCorEE.dll verwendet
+ **Library:** Used as a resource in MsCorEE.dll

  **.NET Framework-Versionen:** [!INCLUDE[net_current_v20plus](../../../../includes/net-current-v20plus-md.md)]